Skip to Content Accessibility Information

 When you go out:

-Look for ticks in the late spring through early fall, when they are most active.
-Ticks are most often found in wooded and marshy areas, in bushes, leaf litter, and tall grass.
+• Look for ticks in the late spring through early fall, when they are most active.

-Check your clothing for ticks.
-Tumble dry clothes in a dryer on high heat for at least 10 minutes to kill ticks.
+• Check your clothing for ticks.
+Dry clothes on high heat for at least 10 minutes to kill ticks.
 Or wash clothes in hot water, then dry.

-Check your body for ticks after being outdoors.
+• Check your body for ticks.
 Conduct a full body check when you get inside.
 Use a hand-held or full-length mirror to view all parts of your body.
-Remember that ticks are very small!
+Remember that ticks are very small.

 See instructions below on how to remove a tick safely.